sophiekoonin/localghost/content/_index.md

 title: localghost
 ---

+I'm a web-focussed product engineer at [incident.io](https://incident.io), building software to help companies manage, resolve and learn from incidents.

-I’m a senior web engineer and Web Discipline lead at [Monzo](https://www.monzo.com).
+Prior to this I was a senior web engineer and Web Discipline lead at [Monzo](https://www.monzo.com).

 I care about web accessibility, keeping the web fun, and lowering the barrier to entry for people learning web development.